voidus/pdfposter/pdfposter.rst

 --version             show program's version number and exit -h, --help            show this help message and exit

+-n, --dry-run     Show what would have been done, but do not generate files.
 -v, --verbose   Be verbose.
 Tell about scaling, rotation and number of
       pages.
 Default is silent operation.